Production Strategies

 “You need to be willing to put time into learning about the crop and not treat it second-hand.” – PNW canola grower.

-Canola is most commonly swathed or direct cut.
+Canola is most commonly direct cut or swathed.
 The choice of method is often driven by time, weather, and personal preference.
 Swathing is more common in Montana, in Washington for irrigated winter canola, and in the Willamette Valley of Oregon.
-The ideal time for swathing is at 1/3 brown seed (the lower third of the pod canopy has brown seed.
+The ideal time for swathing is at 1/3 brown seed (the lower third of the pod canopy has brown seed).
 Another method of harvest used in some areas is pushing, which is similar to swathing but crimps rather than cuts the stalks.

 Canola settings are listed in most combine manuals, and those can be used for a starting point.
-One of the most important aspects of harvesting canola is that harvest speed is slower that with small grains, particularly in dense stands or when stalks are thick.
+One of the most important aspects of harvesting canola is that harvest speed is slower that with small grains, particularly in dense stands, when stalks are thick, or when stalks are green as mentioned in the previous paragraph.
 Adjustments will likely be needed depending on moisture, slope, and even variety.

 Pod sealant: The use of pod sealant to protect against seed shatter close to maturity has had mixed results according to several growers surveyed in the PNW.
 Some growers always apply it, others only occasionally.
-Canola varieties are becoming more shatter resistant, and pod sealant protects against wind, rain, and hail for varieties that not shatter-resistant.
+Canola varieties are becoming more shatter resistant; pod sealant protects against wind, rain, and hail for varieties that not shatter-resistant.
 If you opt to apply pod sealant, be sure it is ordered far in advance of harvest so it is ready and waiting at the airplane hangar.
 It should be applied when the lime green pod color phase is ending and pods are starting to turn yellow but not yet splitting.
-The cost for product is ~$8-10/acre, plus the cost of a plant (~$7-9/acre).
+The cost for product is ~$8-12/acre, plus the cost of aerial application (~$8-14/acre).

 Resources